 Bank of Montreal

-Bank of Montreal is another major Canadian bank and is focused on gaining traction in the U.S. Its payout ratio is just 51.6% which makes its dividends sustainable and safe.
+Bank of Montreal is another major Canadian bank and is focused on gaining traction in the U.S..
+BMO’s policy is to maintain a dividend payout ratio of 40% to 50%, over time, which makes its dividends sustainable and safe.
 The fifth-largest Canadian bank has a wide moat of revenue sources which means it is well diversified.

 Real Estate Investment Trusts